Generational Pension Disparities Visualized by Birth Year — What Differs Between Those Born in 1940 and 2000

 The claim that "pensions are a losing deal" circulates widely among younger generations in Japan.
 But the reality varies significantly depending on birth year.

-Those born in 1940 have an estimated benefit-to-contribution ratio (lifetime benefits ÷ lifetime premium payments) of roughly 5.4–6.2x, according to the Ministry of Health, Labour and Welfare.
+Those born in 1940 have an estimated benefit-to-contribution ratio of roughly 5.4–6.2x, according to the Ministry of Health, Labour and Welfare.
 In other words, they receive close to six times what they paid in over their lifetime.
+The same estimates show this ratio declining steadily for younger cohorts, falling below 1.0x (the break-even point) for those born around 1980.

-The historical combination of pay-as-you-go structure, low early premiums, inflation, and accelerating depopulation created the intergenerational gap.
+Pay-as-you-go structure, low early premiums, inflation, and depopulation combined to create the intergenerational gap

 Why Older Generations Receive More Than They Paid